Learning Actionable Counterfactual Explanations in Large State Spaces: Experimental Results

 \textbf{Personalization and fairness.} Since both hl-discrete actions and hl-continuous actions are predefined and real-world-like, it is easier and more transparent to examine the hl-discrete and hl-continuous CFE generators and generated CFEs for potential fairness issues, and to tailor the CFE generation to agents' needs.
 For example, our data-driven hl-continuous CFE generators can produce CFEs for agents who place greater importance on monetary costs over caloric costs.

-Moreover, agents across sensitive groups take a closely similar number of actions, modify a closely identical number of features and comparable levels of improvement when using hl-discrete or hl-continuous CFEs, as evidenced by the low coefficient of variation in Figure~\ref{fig:whr_var_feats_main} and in Appendix, Figure~\ref{fig:whr-calprice_actions_feats_proximity}.
-In contrast, low-level CFEs result in more variability across sensitive groups in the number of modified features, actions taken, and achieved improvements (see Figure~\ref{fig:whr_var_feats_main} and Appendices~\ref{sec:app_var_costs} and \ref{sec:app_fa_ar_da_comp}).
-Thus, high-level CFEs lead to fairer outcomes than low-level CFEs.
+Moreover, agents across the intersectional sensitive (race, age, and gender) groups (e.g., Hispanic, 21-40, Female) take a comparable number of actions, modifying a closely similar number of features, achieving comparable improvements, and incurring closely similar costs when using hl-continuous CFEs, as indicated by the low coefficient of variation in Figure~\ref{fig:whr_var_feats_main} and Appendix Figures~\ref{fig:whr-calprice_actions_feats_proximity} and \ref{fig:whr-calprice_cost}.
+In contrast, taking low-level CFEs results in higher variability across the groups in all these variables (see Figure~\ref{fig:whr_var_feats_main} and Appendices~\ref{sec:app_var_costs} and \ref{sec:app_fa_ar_da_comp}).
+Thus, high-level CFEs yield fairer outcomes than low-level CFEs.

 Lastly, our data-driven hl-discrete CFE generators effectively generate CFEs for all agents, regardless of action restrictions or feature satisfiability variations.
 This strong performance holds even without explicit knowledge of these variations (see Appendices~\ref{sec:app_var_thresh_accuracy} and \ref{sec:app_var_actions_accuracy}).